If your partner, child, parent or friend has a stroke, will you recognize it? And, more importantly, will you know to get medical care immediately?

 Fast treatment of a stroke means that our physicians and ER experts can give your loved one special medicine that helps restore blood flow to their brain and stops further damage.
 This quick treatment is the first step of a long journey to help your loved one — or you — heal, recover and get back to the activities you love after a stroke.

-After you get ER care for a stroke, our network of experts can help you or a loved one heal from a stroke effectively.
+After you get ER care for a stroke, our network of experts can help you or your loved one heal from a stroke effectively.
 Our experts offer evidence-based, whole-person care that meets your needs and boosts your physical, mental and spiritual health.

 Don’t Hesitate to Get ER Care for a Stroke